eduvpn/documentation/README.md

 documentation for more information on how to configure `mod_auth_mellon`.

 # Server configuration
-You can generate a OpenVPN server configuration on the `vpn-cert-service` machine and copy that to OpenVPN machine:
+You can now generate a OpenVPN server configuration on the `vpn-cert-service` machine and copy that to OpenVPN machine:

     $ sudo -u apache vpn-cert-service-generate-server-config